meldstonerogers/capstone-stonerogers/README.md

 - Initial Data Distribution for Categorical Columns
 - Initial Data Transformation and Feature Engineering, if needed
 - Initial Visualizations

+Verify your dataset is save in your project folder if loading in from a static file.

 **Final Project Commit**
 Insure all final changes are committed to GitHub.